davepar/gcalendarsync/README.md

 ## Set Up

-Part 1.
-Set up the calendar:
+**Part 1** Set up the calendar:
-* Create a new Google Calendar (in the dropdown next to "My calendars" in the left sidebar of Calendar).
+* Create a new Google Calendar (in the dropdown next to "Other calendars" in the left sidebar of Calendar).
-* Give the calendar a name and change other fields as desired, i.e. set up sharing.
+* Give the calendar a name and change other fields as desired, e.g. time zone.
+Exit settings and you should see the new calendar in the left sidebar.
 * Open the new calendar's settings ("Settings and sharing" in the dropdown next to the calendar name).
 * Scroll down to the "Integrate calendar" section.
 Copy the "Calendar ID".
 It should look like an email address.

-You have 2 options at this point.
+**Part 2** You have 2 options for the spreadsheet.
 Copy an example spreadsheet that already has the script set up, or use your own spreadsheet and add the script to it.
 The first option is a little easier.
-Using your own spreadsheet will just take a little extra work to set up the column headers correctly.
+Using your own spreadsheet will just take a little extra attention to detail to set up the column headers correctly.

-Part 2a.
+Option 2a.
 Copy and modify the example spreadsheet:
 * Make a copy of
   [this spreadsheet](https://docs.google.com/spreadsheets/d/1b0BBnmoDT4uDbN0pYsH--mpasFR45QlgNMTwUH-7MqU)
   (use File -> Make a copy).